NightfallAlicorn/urban-dictionary/README.md

 ### Via Downloadable Zip

 Download the latest release from [GitHub](https://github.com/NightfallAlicorn/urban-dictionary/releases) and extract the urban-dictionary.js into your project folder.
-Beware that you have got to require('./urban-dictionary') with ./ prefix for local directory when you install by zip.
+Beware that you have got to `require('./urban-dictionary')` with the `./` prefix for local directory when you install by zip.

 ---